Table of Contents

 The gun market is a whole lot bigger than the barbell market, so that’s why we’re looking at guns here.

 While firearm owners would be stupid to leave their guns outside like this, barbell owners have their stuff in garages, and this video is actually a pretty telling test for barbells.
+It was done by NIC Industries, the company that owns the Cerakote brand.

-They also did a salt chamber test.
+NIC also did a salt chamber test.
 After 72 hours, here are the results:

 The Cerakote one in the middle appears to easily win.